-Basic Plan members and Coordinated Plan members were required to contribute 9.10 percent and 6.50 percent, respectively, of their annual covered salary in calendar year 2017.
-Pioneerland Library System was required to contribute 11.78 percent of pay for Basic Plan members and 7.50 percent for Coordinated Plan members in calendar year 2017.
-Pioneerland Library System's contributions to the General Employees Fund for the year ended December 31, 2017, were \$154,638.
-Pioneerland Library System's contributions were equal to the required contributions as set by state statute.
+Coordinated Plan members were required to contribute 6.50% of their annual covered salary in fiscal year 2018; the Pioneerland Library System was required to contribute 7.50% for Coordinated Plan members.
+The Pioneerland Library System's contributions to the General Employees Fund for the year ended December 31, 2018 were \$156,802.
+The Pioneerland Library System's contributions were equal to the required contributions as set by state statute.

-C. Pension Costs
+D. Pension Costs